Sistava

 Comparison — by Mahmoud Zalt

 Which AI sales employees work best for solo founders and consultants who sell their own services?
-A ranked, honest guide starting with Sistava, plus Lindy, Apollo, Salesforge Agent Frank, and Artisan.
+A ranked, honest guide covering Lindy, Apollo, Salesforge Agent Frank, Artisan, and Sistava.

 What a solo founder or consultant actually needs from an AI sales employee